KanhaKorgaonkar/north-korea/readme.md

 </tr>
 </table>

 > Note: GitHub doesn't always render embedded videos.
-If you can't see them above, check the /examples folder directly!
+If you can't see them above, check the repo for input and output video files directly!

 ## ✨ Features